Providing inspirational, transformational, and visionary leadership for the Indigenous academic portfolio at the University of Saskatchewan.

 Loading...

-Vice Dean Indigenous and Professor in Indigenous Studies for the College of Arts and Science at the University of Saskatchewan.
-Arrived in Saskatoon July 2020 from The University of Wyoming in Laramie, Wyoming where she was the Director of Native American & Indigenous Studies and Associate Director of the School of Culture, Gender, and Social Justice.
-Dr. Jaime has been teaching and consulting in the areas of Diversity, Equity, Inclusion, Anti-Racism, and Social Justice for the past 25 years.
-Her areas of research are in Native women and their experiences in higher education, Indigenous education, stereotypes and generalizations of race, culture and gender within education.
-She promotes social justice by critically examining systems of oppression, discrimination and assimilation of people of colour in higher education.
+Dr. Angela M. Jaime (enrolled member of the Pit River tribe) is the Vice Provost, Indigenous Engagement and a Professor in Indigenous Studies at the University of Saskatchewan.
+Dr. Jaime arrived in Saskatoon July 2020 after accepting the position of the Vice Dean, Indigenous for the College of Arts and Science.
+Dr. Jaime spent 16 years at the University of Wyoming (Laramie, Wyoming) as Professor in and Director of Native American & Indigenous Studies and Associate Director of the School of Culture, Gender, and Social Justice.
+Dr. Jaime has been teaching, consulting and researching in the areas of diversity, equity, inclusion, anti-racism/anti-oppression, critical race theory, social justice and Indigenous Education for more than 25 years.
+Dr. Jaime completed her doctorate at Purdue University in 2005 and her master’s degree from San Francisco State University’s College of Ethnic Studies in 1997.
+Her areas of research are in critical race theory, Indigenous education, Native women and their experiences in higher education, and research methodology through an Indigenous and anti-racist/anti-oppression lens.
+She promotes social justice by critically examining systematic racism/oppression and discrimination of Indigenous people and people of color in higher education.

 Most importantly, she is a mother of two amazing boys.